How SharePoint Online and OneDrive for Business interact with Microsoft Teams

 Watch the following session to learn how Teams interacts with Azure Active Directory (AAD), Office 365 Groups, Exchange, SharePoint and OneDrive for Business: Foundations of Microsoft Teams

-Each team in Microsoft Teams has a team site in SharePoint Online, and each channel in a team gets a folder within the default team site document library.
+Each team in Microsoft Teams has a team site in SharePoint Online, and each standard channel in a team gets a folder within the default team site document library.
 Files shared within a conversation are automatically added to the document library, and permissions and file security options set in SharePoint are automatically reflected within Teams.

 Private chat files are stored in the sender’s OneDrive for Business folder, and permissions are automatically granted to all participants as part of the file sharing process.

 If users aren't assigned and enabled with SharePoint Online licenses, they don't have OneDrive for Business storage in Office 365.
-File sharing will continue to work in channels, but users won't be able to share files in chats without OneDrive for Business storage in Office 365.
+File sharing will continue to work in standard channels, but users won't be able to share files in chats without OneDrive for Business storage in Office 365.

 By storing the files in the SharePoint Online document library and OneDrive for Business, all compliance rules configured at the tenant level will be followed.